OmurEKiraz/CSVtoYoutubePlaylist/README.md

 ## 📌 Notes

+### Due to YouTube API quota limits, you can only add ~60–70 songs per run with free quota.
+But your quota will reset daily⏱️

 Only publicly searchable songs on YouTube are added 🔍

-Because of the Googles selfish quota policy you can only add ~60–70 songs per run with free quota but your quota will reset daily⏱️

 OAuth token expires if unused for 5–7 days; delete youtube_token.pickle if needed 🔄